cazacov/DevOpsND-Capstone/README.md

 ![Screenshot Rolling Update](./_img/rolling-update.png)

 The headers of the HTML page tell browser not to cache the content and refresh page every 10 seconds.
-Shortly after the build, the page should automatically display the new version with the latest build number:
+Shortly after the build the page should automatically display the new version with the latest build number:

 ![Screenshot Build Version](./_img/buildversion.png)

-The developer can control the status of the build process on the Jenkins pipeline screen:
+The developer can control the status of the build process with the Jenkins pipeline screen:

 ![Screenshot Build Version](./_img/pipeline.png)